 Serving Ideas

 This Chicken Marsala recipe makes enough creamy sauce to serve over pasta.
-Mashed potatoes or rice are a good option too.
-To keep it low carb, serve over cauliflower rice or zucchini noodles!
+Mashed potatoes or fluffy rice are also good options.
+To keep it low-carb, serve over cauliflower rice or zucchini noodles!

 Frequently Asked Questions